contagon/handbook/handbook/10-aaronic-priesthood.md

 * The purposes of priesthood ordinances and blessings and how to perform them (see [chapter 18]).
 * How men and women work together to accomplish God’s work.

-For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Gospel Topics, topics.ChurchofJesusChrist.org).The elders quorum presidency and ministering brothers can help provide this instruction.
+[[AO]]For information about these topics, see “[Melchizedek Priesthood],” “[Priesthood],” and “[Women in the Church]” (Gospel Topics, topics.ChurchofJesusChrist.org).

+The elders quorum presidency and ministering brothers can help provide this instruction.
 It may occur individually in young men’s homes or in a class held outside of regular Sunday meetings.

-## 10.7 Stake Young Men Leaders
+## 10.7 [[AO]]Stake Young Men Leaders

 The stake presidency assigns a high councilor to be the stake Young Men president.
 The high council members assigned to the Young Women and Primary may serve as his counselors.
 Or, if a stake is large enough, other Melchizedek Priesthood holders from the stake may be called as counselors (see [5.3.1]).